 - At a given point in time, the value of a particular asset(s) may or may not be rightly calculated, which may lead to incorrect book value of the firm.
 Since book value depends on a lot of underlying factors, its calculation is very critical for accurate results.

 - Once again, book value gets calculated only at set frequencies or on a particular date.
-Hence it is difficult to rely completely on book value for an asset’s valuation.
+Hence it is difficult to rely completely on book value for valuation.
 This value may change over a period of a few days or maybe stagnant.

 Important Points to Note About Change in Book Value of Assets

 - It changes as market trends change.
-Increase or decrease in demand for the asset in question will change its value and hence book value.
+Increase or decrease in demand for the asset in question will change its value.

 - It differs as per the location of the asset.
 Reasons include costs of maintenance in different regions, weather, demand and supply patterns, transportation costs, and government duties and other favorable (or unfavorable) policies, etc.

 - Book Value changes as it changes hands.
 A second-hand asset may have a lower book value than the originally held asset, since the purchase cost may be higher than holding a cost.

 Book Value may be a primitive method of calculating an asset’s value, as there are a number of new methods which give more accurate results, but it still lies at the base of a lot of reporting statements like the balance sheet.
 It works as a base to primary analysis of a company’s earnings, with more complicated analysis to follow as per analyst requirements.
 However, success is achieved only if the book value calculation is accurate and considers all its parameters.